mzaragoza/myhoa/README.md

 # My H.O.A

-This app will help HAO work more efficiently and bring neighbors together
+This app will help H.O.A work more efficiently and bring neighbors together

 We will create 2 mayor areas:
 * Managers